Boy George: 2010s

-2022–2024: I'm a Celebrity...Get Me Out of Here! and Moulin Rouge!
+2020s

+In 2021, Boy George was a guest on the BBC's Paul Weller – Live at the Barbican, joining Paul Weller and conductor Jules Buckley for a version of The Style Council's "You're the Best Thing".
+In September 2021, he became a judge on the Irish talent show The Big Deal.

 In November 2022, Boy George appeared as a contestant on the 22nd UK series of I'm a Celebrity...Get Me Out of Here!.
 During his appearance on the show, Boy George expressed discomfort about appearing on the show with former UK health secretary Matt Hancock, mentioning that his mother had been in hospital while the country was under a COVID-19 lockdown.
 He said that he would have withdrawn from the show had his mother died in hospital.

 In a conversation with Seann Walsh, Boy George said that he found Hancock "slimy and slippery" and later told Hancock that he found it difficult to "separate" the politician from the person.
 He was eliminated from the show on 22 November on the seventeenth day, finishing in 8th place.

-During February–May 2024, and again from March-May 2025, Boy George portrayed Harold Zidler in the Moulin Rouge! musical.
+From 6 February through 12 May 2024, and again from 18 March through 25 May 2025, Boy George portrayed Harold Zidler on Broadway in the Moulin Rouge! musical at the Al Hirschfeld Theatre.

 In 2024, Boy George was among over 400 artists and public figures who signed an open letter supporting Israel's participation in the Eurovision Song Contest.
 The letter urged the event's organisers to maintain the contest's non-political nature and to allow Israeli entrant Eden Golan to perform her song "Hurricane".

+Boy George represented San Marino in the Eurovision Song Contest 2026 alongside Italian singer Senhit with the song "Superstar".
+San Marino were eliminated in the first semi-final on Tuesday 12 May.